Uncharted: The Lost Legacy Accessibility Report

 Similar Games With More Accessibility Features for Audio

 We haven’t documented any accessibility features for Communication in Uncharted: The Lost Legacy which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Uncharted: The Lost Legacy, and offer accessibility features for Communication:

 System Accessibility Settings